 - Premium protective collar,Tough fabric will not rip or tear

-Tough but soft machine washable fabric that won’t rip or tear.
-Available in five sizes and secures with a lengthy velcro tab.
-Allows your dog to eat, drink and sleep in comfort.
+This e collar features tough but soft machine washable fabric that won’t rip or tear.
+Available in five sizes, each with a lengthy velcro tab that secures around the dog’s neck.
+This collar allows your dog to eat, drink and sleep in comfort.

 - Protective collar for injuries, rashes and post-surgery procedures.